AckerApple/require-4cf/README.md

 In this same folder as this README.md file, request the index.cfm via ColdFusion accessible URL address.

-This require() module was built and tested on ColdFusion 11 but should be compatible with a view versions back.

 ##### NodeJs

 Have NodeJs installed and perform one of the following:

-- In Terminal/CMD, navigate to ./tests/NodeJs/ and run "node index"
+- In Terminal/CMD, navigate to the require-4cf folder and run "npm test"

 #### Installation Recommendation
 Application.cfc